hkpeterpeter/my-team-workflow/README.md

-Modified....
-(VERSION 2)

-## Recommended team workflow

-Git is a version control software.
-It is just a tool, and we need to agree on a team workflow in order to use this tool effectively.
-There are 2 common workflows in Git/GitHub:

-- Fork and pull approach: Suitable for medium to large scale project
-- Shared repository and feature branch approch: Suitable for a small team project

-## Shared repository and feature branch

 ### Key ideas

 - Keep the master branch as a stable release branch
 - Each team member will create a new feature branch (e.g. feature-XXX)
-- Develop the feature on the feature branch and commit
 - Sync with the master branch and resolve conflicts
 - Commit your changes and publish to the feature branch
 - Send a pull request to the master branch
-- Code review and merge / reject the changes
+- Code review and merge OR reject the changes

 ### Step 1 - Team member clone the shared repository